vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 25 / Sources for Reconstructing Ancient Forms of Siva Worship ´ 499

 fruit (prasannabimbaus.t.ha) and with three eyes (tryaks.a) (TS 15 vv.
 16–17); the southern one ‘possessed of the colour of a languid cloud laden with water, having a ferocious voice, with dreadful teeth shining (in an open mouth), and the corners of the eyes bloodshot and glittering’ (v.
-19); the western face was perfect (anuttama) having three eyes, and the northern one was very full (su sam. p¯urṇa) and very gracious (suprasanna) (vv.
+19); the western face was perfect (anuttama) having three eyes, and the northern one was very full (su sam. pūrṇa) and very gracious (suprasanna) (vv.
 21–24).
 Thus runs the oldest description of the Caturmukhaliṅga in the Sanskrit literature known to me, at least half a millennium after the Indian sculptors had begun to materialize the idea in stone (see also below, p.
 521).

 Conclusions